 - a.
 The Budget and Planning Committee shall report its recommendations to the Faculty Senate. - b.
 The Budget and Planning Committee shall be recognized as the representatives of the Faculty Senate to the administration on budgetary, financial, and planning issues. - c.
 The Budget and Planning Committee shall serve as the consultative body for the administration on budgetary, financial, and planning issues. - d.
 The Budget and Planning Committee shall, in consultation with the Faculty Senate, advocate and articulate faculty views on budgetary, financial and planning issues to the administration. - e.
-The Budget and Planning Committee shall, in consultation with the Faculty Senate, develop means for communicating information on budget, financial, and planning issues to the Academic Assembly.
+The Budget and Planning Committee shall, in consultation with the Faculty Senate, develop means for communicating information on budget, financial, and planning issues to and from the Academic Assembly and the individual College and School Assemblies.